mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 To debug slash commands in System Console > Logs, set System Console > Logging > Enable Webhook Debugging to true and set System Console > Logging > Console Log Level to DEBUG.

-@DSchalla Good suggestion.
-Would something like this work?

 #### How do I send multiple responses from a slash command.

 You can send multiple responses with an `extra_responses` parameter as follows.